deic-dk/pod_manifests/ubuntu_noble_mongodb.md

 MongoDB runs on the default port 27017 - reverse-proxied to a high external port number, which you can inspect in the fold-out panel in the pod listing.
 You can make this number persistent, once the pod has started.

-You can connect from inside the pod with `mongosh`:
+You can connect to the database from inside the pod with `mongosh`:

 ```
-sciencedata@ubuntu-noble-mongodb-fror-dtu-dk:~$ mongosh
+mongosh

 test> db.runCommand({connectionStatus: 1})
 {